Matka (film): Release and reception

 The film was released in cinemas in Telugu, Hindi, Tamil, Kannada and Malayalam on 14 November 2024.

 Sangeetha Devi Dundoo of The Hindu panned the film, criticising the writing as flat and cliched despite the plot's potential, but praised Varun Tej's and Chaudhary's acting and the atmosphere of the setting.
 Similarly, B. V. S. Prakash of the Deccan Chronicle gave the film one out of 5 stars, finding the screenplay, pacing and hero-centric characterisation to be major issues.
-Subhash K. Jha found Varun Tej's performance " exuberant" but found the film uninspired.

 The film began streaming on Amazon Prime Video from 5 December 2024 in Telugu and dubbed versions of Tamil, Hindi, Malayalam and Kannada languages.